teuben/teunix/docs/astronomy-on-ubuntu.md

 My benchmark is double left click a word in one window (it selects it, use triple left click to select the whole line) and middle click to paste.
 This is efficient!

 Even within Linux, certain apps now involve more elaborate ways to copy and paste.

-x2goclient
+The classic left mouse select (single, double or triple click) for Copy and middle mouse button for Paste does not always work.
+Some applications now require a keyboard prefix using *Ctrl* or *Ctrl+Shift*.

 ## ssh